ririthewizard/star-team/README.md

 and receive weather forecasts.

 ## Features
-Root offers lgin and registration features, so amateur gardeners can sign up and log in with their chosen username and password.
+Root offers login and registration features, so amateur gardeners can sign up and log in with their chosen username and password.
 Root features full CRUD functionality.
 Users are able to build gardens using seeds, plants and soils they enter into the database.
 Users can also update old gardens with new information, or delete unwanted gardens.
 For note keeping, users can write and save journal entries in Root.